By Bob DeMarco

 One of the first things I did was learn how to breath when I felt any or all of the disconcerting feeling I described above - frustrated, pressured, anxious, insecure, restless, or angry.

 Take a deep breath in, and then let it out very slowly.
-About 4 times will be enough once you get enough practice.
+About 4 times, in and out, will be enough once you get enough practice.

 I then started developing plans on how I would stop and hoepfully eliminate these challenging episodes before they happened.